Alpha (Morristown, Tennessee)

 Alpha is a neighborhood in Morristown, Tennessee, United States.
 It is located at and around the junction of U.S. Route 11E and Tennessee State Route 160 between Morristown and Jefferson City.
-It was formerly a unincorporated community before being annexed into the City of Morristown.
+It was formerly an unincorporated community before being annexed into the city of Morristown.

 History

 A post office called Alpha was established in 1877, and remained in operation until it was discontinued in 1928.

 Education

 Alpha is home to Alpha Elementary School which is a part of the Hamblen County Board of Education.